pdiliberto/cloud-templates/GCP/failover.same-net.api.2nics.byol/README.md

 ## Deploy the template

-This template has exactly the requirements and paramater of the original template, so you would like to have a look to https://github.com/F5Networks/f5-google-gdm-templates/tree/main/supported/failover/same-net/via-api/2nic/existing-stack/byol#deploying-the-template
+This template has exactly the requirements and paramaters of the original template, so you would like to have a look to https://github.com/F5Networks/f5-google-gdm-templates/tree/main/supported/failover/same-net/via-api/2nic/existing-stack/byol#deploying-the-template

 ## Specific Parameters on the YAML file